sofieH-karlsen/Python-Assignment-2/README.md

 └── .gitignore
 ```
 ## Installation
-The package can simply be isntalled by running\
+The package can simply be installed by running\
 `pip install git+https://gitlab.com/Soso2509/shk-assignment2.git`\
-Together with the package this wil also install the requrements noted in `requirements.txt`.
+Together with the package this wil also install the requirements noted in `requirements.txt`.

 ## Usage
 Once the package is installed it can be run with the command `study_reminders` followed by one of four sub-commands.